0xCCF4/PhotoSort/README.md

                                        only_exif.
 Name analysis tries to extract the date from the file name, Exif analysis tries to extract the date from the EXIF data [default: exif_then_name]

+       --date-field <EXIF_DATE_TYPE>   The EXIF date field to use, possible values are `modify`, `creation`, `digitized`.
+                                       EXIF data contains several date fields. `Modify` is the modification date, which is updated when the file is edited. `Create` is the creation date, which is usually the date when the photo was taken. `Digitize` is the digitized date, which is the date when the photo was digitized (for example, when converting a film photo to a digital image).
+For digital cameras, this is usually the same as the creation date.
+The default is `create`
+                                       [default: create]

   -m, --move-mode <MOVE_MODE>          The action mode, possible values are move, copy, hardlink, relative_symlink,
                                        absolute_symlink.
 Move will move the files, Copy will copy the files, Hardlink (alias: hard) will create hardlinks, RelativeSymlink (alias: relsym) will create